Glossary

 The basic congregational unit of the Open Circuit; a gathering of practitioners around a workbench.

-A Circuit is defined by four artifacts — workbench, spare-parts library, documentation shelf, open invitation to apprentices — and operates compatibly with the three ethical commitments.
+A Circuit is defined by four things — a workbench, a spare-parts library, a documentation shelf, and an open invitation to apprentices — and practices compatibly with the three ethical commitments.
 Codex §X grants Circuits autonomy in local custom while holding to the core doctrine.
-The Circuit Founding Charter §2 operationalizes the binding floor.
+The Circuit Founding Charter §2 spells out the binding floor.

 See: Codex §X. See also: Documentation shelf, Open Circuit, Practitioner, Spare-parts library, Three Ethical Commitments, Workbench.